 The GANIL cyclotrons complex consists of 5 cyclotrons and delivers each year typically more than 4.000 hours of beam time to the scientific community, from 1 MeV/A to 95 MeV/A, from Carbon to Uranium.
 The recently upgraded SPIRAL1 facility delivers radioactive beams up to 25 MeV/A using the Isotope Separation Online (ISOL) method whereas radioactive ion beams using the fragmentation technique are obtained using the LISE spectrometer.

 SPIRAL2 is based on a multi-beam superconducting LINAC driver delivering 5 mA deuterons up to 40 MeV and 1 mA heavy ions up to 14.5 MeV/A. This new facility will further open new horizons at GANIL.
-The linear accelerator is made of 26 accelerating niobium cavities, enclosed in 19 cryomodules cooled by liquid helium.
+The linear accelerator is made up of 26 accelerating niobium cavities, enclosed in 19 cryomodules cooled by liquid helium.

 GANIL Lab Tour